Some of the most common questions we get asked are: what is windscreen cover, do I have it and why do I need it?

 - If you fail to get a repair before the damage spreads, you could invalidate your claim and your insurance may not cover it

-- Driving with a chip or crack to your windscreen is dangerous, your car could potentially fail its MOT as a result.
+- Driving with a cracked or chipped windscreen is dangerous, your car could potentially fail its MOT as a result.

 How to avoid damaging your windscreen